 My name is Natalie Harris-Spencer, and I’m the founder and Editor-in-Chief of Aspiring Author.
 I have lived and breathed digital content for my entire career, and I’m fascinated by the right-brain-left-brain dynamic: my profession has taught me that it’s quite possible to be logical, pragmatic, and business-minded, while still letting my creative juices run free.
 I established Aspiring Author to share my business acumen with fellow aspiring authors, and to offer practical advice for writers looking to skyrocket their careers and achieve tangible, published results.

 Natalie Harris-Spencer is an English writer, editor, blogger, and debut novelist living in America.
 In her day job, she’s Director of Digital Marketing for a global digital advertising technology leader, with over a decade’s experience creating, project managing, and delivering world-class web content and global digital strategies.
 Her passion is writing.
-Her work has appeared in Hobart, Allegory Ridge, the Stonecoast Review, The Dark City, The Satirist, and more.
-She was selected by Oyster River Pages as one of their Emerging Fiction Voices, and she is the winner of the Hummingbird Flash Fiction Prize.
+Her work has appeared in Hobart, Allegory Ridge, the Stonecoast Review, The Dark City, The Satirist, and others.
+She is the winner of the Stubborn Writers Contest, the Hummingbird Flash Fiction Prize, and she was selected by Oyster River Pages as one of their Emerging Fiction Voices.
 She earned her MFA in Creative Writing at Stonecoast, University of Southern Maine, and is currently working on preparing her debut novel for publication with her literary agent.
 Natalie enjoys surprise in fiction.
 And tea.
 Find her author pages on Amazon and Goodreads.

 Darcie Abbene is a writer, editor, and teacher in Vermont.
 She is the Managing and Nonfiction Editor at the Green Mountains Review, an editorial project manager at the School Library Journal, part time faculty at Northern Vermont University and a writing coach and editorial consultant at WriteByNight.
 Her writing can be found in Tupelo Quarterly, Parhelion Literature, Whitefish Review, is forthcoming in Teachers and Writers Magazine and was a 2021 Vermont Writers Award finalist.
 Darcie writes book reviews for Kirkus Reviews, Split Rock Review, and Necessary Fiction and is working on a collection of lyric essays on her teaching experiences.
 She is a graduate of the Stonecoast MFA program and holds a Master’s of Education degree from the University of Vermont.
 Follow her on Twitter and Instagram.